cl20813/Software_Setup/aws_ec2_vs_code_environment.md

      IdentifyFile /Users/joonwonlee/Documents/AWS/gems_tco_key.pem (I generated and saved the key file when lanuching the instance above -key_pair

 ## COMMON ERROR WHEN TERMINATE AND RECREATE INSTANCE, WHEN THE INSTANCE WAS REBUILT, SSH FINGER PRINT CHANGED
-You can also remove the entry by IP:
+You can solve the issue by removing the entry by IP:
 ```ssh-keygen -R 52.21.144.182```

 ## Clone git repository